 Finding the right insurance policy for jewelry

-Whether you have basic home insurance, an insurance rider for jewelry or a jewelry protection policy, here’s how to file a claim:
+Whether you have homeowners insurance, a rider or a jewelry protection policy, here’s how to file a claim.

 - If your jewelry was stolen or vandalized, file a police report.
-Ask the police for a copy so you can include it with your claim.
+Get a copy so you can include it with the insurance claim.

-The best way to keep track of your belongings is with a home inventory checklist.
-Hold onto as many receipts as you can.
+The best way to keep track of lots of jewelry is with a home inventory checklist.
+It’s a good idea to hold on to your receipts, too.